-The West Virginia GHSP will continue working under an advertising contract through the West Virginia Department of Commerce in FFY2024.
+The West Virginia GHSP will continue working under an advertising contract through the West Virginia Department of Commerce in FFY2025.
 Through this contract, the GHSP will continue statewide campaigns, including television, terrestrial radio, billboards, digital media, and social media boosts.
+The advertising agency will continue to develop new materials for this project.

-The GHSP utilizes social media accounts with Facebook at https://www.facebook.com/wvghsp/ and Twitter at https://www.twitter.com/WV/highwaysafety.
-Paid advertising is purchased on other platforms such as Instagram, YouTube, and TikTok when the campaign, budget, and audience are appropriate to do so.
-In addition to social norming, these accounts will be utilized to purchase targeted advertising promoting NHTSA messages.
+The GHSP utilizes social media accounts with Facebook and Twitter/X. Paid advertising is purchased on other platforms such as Instagram, YouTube, and Google when the campaign, budget, and audience are appropriate to do so.
+In addition to social norming, these accounts will be utilized to purchase targeted advertising promoting NHTSA messages, or advertising agency- and GHSP-developed messages.